 Insomnia, that’s where this all started.
 This was in the mid-2000’s when we all walked around with telltale white iPod wires dangling all the time.
 My iPod and I had a very longterm, round-the-clock relationship.
 I didn’t go anywhere without it, including to bed, which was when I needed it most.

 Intuitively, first off I turned to nature to help me.
-I hunted through dozens of soundscapes on iTunes searching for tracks that soothed rather than invigorated.
+I hunted through dozens of soundscapes searching for tracks that soothed rather than invigorated.
 When I look back, this was my real first investigation into the innate natural rhythms that can prove mentally healing.

 The natural noise I found effective was of the sea, rain, thunder, forest life – repetition of sound that came in low rumbles and brown noise on long play through the night.
 Birds, however, with their bright, random chatter, woke me up.